-As the selected proposers will be linked to the WiSHFUL consortium as subcontractor to iMinds, no input will be required for any of the regular project reports, which the WiSHFUL consortium needs to submit to the EC.
+As the selected proposers will be linked to the WiSHFUL consortium as Subcontractor to iMinds, no input will be required for any of the regular project reports, which the WiSHFUL consortium needs to submit to the EC.

-A final report needs to be submitted after completion of the experiment or extension.
+The Subcontractor only has to submit a final report after completion of the Experiment.
 A specific template needs to be used and will include:

-- Part A. Summary - Part B. Detailed description
+Part A. Summary

+Part B. Detailed description

-This section describes the details on the experiment/extension
+This section describes the details on the Experiment